Apply to this Program

 - Group flights are arranged for students traveling to Leuven.
 Student departures are usually from Newark International Airport on United Airlines.

-- Students fly to Brussels International Airport, where a bus with the director, Dr. Elizabeth Kennedy, will take you to Nachbahr Huis in Leuven.
+- Students fly to Brussels International Airport.
+Students will travel by bus with the program director to Nachbahr Huis in Leuven.
 The student residence is approximately 35 minutes away.

 - Once the departure city is determined, information on carry-ons, luggage amounts, and restrictions will be given to the student.
 Here is the link for United Airlines.
 Information on carry-ons and baggage is subject to change.
 We encourage students to review the airline carrier’s website information on a monthly basis due to the many changes airlines make.